Motorist Claims Involving Underinsured (minimal insurance coverage) and Uninsured (no insurance coverage)

 Underinsured and uninsured motorist policies are optional and provide an extra layer of protection.
 Basically, these policies offer coverage when someone is injured in a Michigan car accident and then finds himself or herself without enough benefits to cover the injuries, or finds that the at-fault driver doesn’t have any car insurance.

 What if the person who caused the car accident doesn’t have enough insurance to fully compensate me?
 What if they have no insurance at all?

 An underinsured (UIM) motorist policy will fill the gap when the value of the injured person’s liability claim exceeds the amount of the at-fault (negligent) driver’s insurance policy.

-For example, say your car accident claim has a value of $50,000, but the person that caused the accident only has $30,000 in coverage, you would collect their $30,000 and then proceed against your company for the remaining $20,000.
+For example, say your car accident claim has a value of $50,000, but the person that caused the crash only has $30,000 in coverage.
+If you have an underinsured motorist policy, you would collect $30,000 from the at-fault driver’s insurer and then proceed against your own insurance company, through your own underinsured policy, for the remaining $20,000.

 An uninsured (UM) motorist policy applies when the negligent driver has no insurance at all.
 In Michigan, more than 20% of all drivers are operating their vehicles without the required no-fault insurance.
 In other words, Michigan drivers have a 1 in 5 chance of being in a car accident with a person who has no insurance.
 For example, uninsured motorist coverage would apply if you’re ever in a hit-and-run crash.